lambdapioneer/rollercoaster/README.md

 **NOTE FOR AEC: If you do not have access to a Unix-like system with 16GiB, I can provide you with remote access to a server with such capabilities.**

-There are two approaches for running this artefact.
-One can either use the provided **Docker** scripts or run the Python code directly via a **python venv** setup.
-I recommend using the **Docker** scripts and focus on this approach in the walk-through.
-However, for longer simulations replacing CPython with PyPy can provide you with noticeable speed-up of up to 300%.

 ## 2) Documentation

 Please read the files within the `docs/` folder before starting experimenting with the code.
+The walkthrough guide is the main document for the artefact evaluation.

  - [architecture.md](docs/architecture.md) file explains the high-level view of this artefact.
 This provides understanding of its structure and provides orientation if you are getting lost.
- - [walkthrough.md](docs/walkthrough.md)` is a tutorial with a detailed step-by-step description for reproducing the figures from the paper.
+ - [walkthrough.md](docs/walkthrough.md) is a tutorial with a detailed step-by-step description for reproducing the figures from the paper.